 - Perform hand hygiene.
-Remove all packages from sterilizer once cooled, Inspect packaging for integrity, external and Internal Indicators, and any sign of water/condensation. - 3.
-Confirm on the physical indicator (printout or device in autoclave's USB port) that the cycle recurring appropriate temperature and pressure and maintained them for adequate time.
-If example, pouches in a Ritter Midmark autoclave require 270°F (132°C) and 27.1 ptl (186 kPa) for five minutes. - 4.
-Document time of cycle, temperature and pressure in the logbook, initial the printout (if - opplicable) and store with the logbook.

-5. If applicable, carefully remove the 81 within 15 minutes of the cycle end, activate, and incubate the 81.
+Remove all packages from sterilizer once cooled.
+Inspect packaging for integrity, external and internal indicators, and any sign of water/condensation. - 3.
+Confirm on the physical indicator (printout or device in autoclave's USB port) that the cycle reached the appropriate temperature and pressure and maintained them for adequate time.
+For example, pouches in a Ritter Midmark autoclave require 270°F (132°C) and 27.1 psi (186 kPa) for five minutes.
+4. Document time of cycle, temperature and pressure in the logbook.
+Initial the printout (if - applicable) and store with the logbook.
+If applicable, carefully remove the BI within 15 minutes of the cycle end, activate, and incubate the BI.
 At the same time, activate and incubate another biological indicator that was not autoclaved for the "control." - 6.
-After the required time has passed (commonly 48 hours, depending on the biological indicator you Are the required time has possed (commonly 46 hours, depending on the biological indicator) are using), check the 81 and control.
-To pass, the 81 should be negative (no growth) and the control should be positive (growth).
-If the internal and external chemical indicators and physical indicators (printout or US8 data) all - pass, instruments can be released for use once the biological indicator results are available and - Document 8t results and item release time in the log book.
-If any of the indicaters fall, do not use the instruments and refer to your practice's protocol/checklist about managing a folled autoclave cycle; call the AOM if instruments have been used where a 8t failed.
+After the required time has passed (commonly 48 hours, depending on the biological indicator you are using), check the B and control.
+To pass, the B should be negative (no grov control should be positive (growth). - 7.
+If the internal and external chemical indicators and physical indicators (printout or USB data) all pass, instruments can be released for use once the biological indicator results are available and appropriate - 8.
+Document BI results and item release time in the log book 9.
+If any of the indicators fail, do not use the instruments and refer to your practice's protocol/checklist about managing a failed autoclave cycle; call the AOM if instruments have been used where a BI failed.